 FluidSim is part of the FluidDyn project.
 Some issues regarding the installation of Python packages are discussed in the main documentation of the project.

-fluidsim needs fluidfft.
-If you don’t install it before carefully, it will be installed automatically and you won’t be able to use fancy FFT libraries (using for example MPI with 2D decomposition or GPU with CUDA).
-If you are not too concerned about performance, no problem.
+Pseudospectral solvers of fluidsim needs fluidfft.
+If you have not configured it before installing, it will be installed automatically and you won’t be able to use fancy FFT libraries (using for example MPI with 2D decomposition or GPU with CUDA).
+If you do not need a pseudospectral solver, or if you are not too concerned about performance, no problem.
 Otherwise, install fluidfft as explained here.

 h5py (optionally, with MPI support, but only if you know what you do)